MollyAdamsson/Howtotrainyourdog/README.md

 * The lettering style chosen for the sites headings is 'Roboto slab' and 'Poppins for the body text.
 Both of them have a fall back of sans-serif.
 * 'Roboto slab' was chosen to give a forward and direct introduction to the site.
 * 'Poppins' was applied to give a soft contrast to the heading.
-* The color scheme that is chosen was to give the feeling of nature and wild life.
+* The color scheme and layout that is chosen was to give the feeling of nature and wild life.
 The blue and green matches very well together, and most certainly they match with the nature pictures of the dogs.

-# Testing

-* The page is tested in different browsers, such as: Chrome, Safari and Firefox
-* It is confirmed that the page works on all media devices through the devtools device side bar.
-* It is also tested and confirmed that the heading, navigation, media links and text are readable and understandable.
-* It is easy to navigate between the sections, the media links work and opens a new tab and the form on the sig up page works.
-The form requires entries in every field to be able to click the 'Let's get started!' button.

-- insert image of the new tab here -

 ## Deployment